 Talking Heads -Review by Jef Pirie

 Oh Joy!
-I’ve been banging on for years, saying that there should me more ‘variety drama’, ‘mosaic storytelling’, (otherwise known as ‘a number of different plays in one evening’), and Teignmouth Players, known for their willingness to take chances, have come up with a cracker.
+I’ve been banging on for years, saying that there should be more ‘variety drama’, ‘mosaic storytelling’, or otherwise known as ‘more than one play per evening’, and Teignmouth Players, known for their willingness to take chances, have come up with a cracker.

 Dan Wilkin as Graham Whittaker in ‘Chip in the Sugar’ manages the difficult trick of being impatient with his ageing mother and her choices, whilst somehow letting us know that he’d be lost without her.